Everything you need to know about climbing Mount Kosciuszko in the Snowy Mountains.

 There’s something about summiting the world’s tallest mountains that stirs the adventurer hidden inside of us.
 The idea of climbing Mount Everest, Mont Blanc and Aconcagua has been attracting explorers and mountaineers for decades.

 As we spend most of our time overseas, this is something that we hadn’t really done on the East Coast.
 So we sorted out a rental car with Economy Bookings and headed off on a New South Wales road trip.

 After an incredible drive down the coast, and a fantastic night camping in a small town called Gundaroo outside Canberra, we arrived in the mountain resort town of Jindabyne on our second afternoon.

 We had no plans, no idea where to stay and no clue of what to do in Kosciuszko National Park.
 A quick stop off at the visitors centre gave us all the information we needed, and we decided that we would spend the next day tackling the 22km Main Range Track.

-After handing over the $17 for 24 hours access to Mount Kosciuszko National Park (the most expensive in the country), we immediately felt the price was justified as we drove through the dense forest and rolling valleys that make up the alpine landscape.
+After handing over the $17 for 24 hours access to Mount Kosciuszko National Park (the most expensive in the country), we immediately felt the price was justified as we drove through the dense forest and rolling valleys that make up the alpine landscape of the Snowy Mountains.

 We pulled into Island Bend Campsite and were stoked to see that we were the only ones there (besides the dozens of kangaroos that hopped around the grounds).

 The moment we set up the tent a massive lightning storm rolled in, and we had to seek shelter in the car.
 In between lulls in the rain and darting electrical bolts we cooked up a steak on our gas cooker (benefit of car camping – being able to carry great food with you) and hit the sack.